-Most people drive the same routes and roads everywhere they normally go — typically the quickest to their destination and are the roads well traveled.
+Most people don’t think about alternate routes.
+Instead they drive the same routes and roads everywhere they normally go.
+These roads are typically the quickest to their destination and are the roads well traveled by most people in vehicles.

-The answer is, YES, people are mostly creatures of habit while also suffering from normalcy bias coupled with a lack of situational awareness and critical thinking ability.
+The answer to the last question is, YES.
+People are mostly creatures of habit while also exhibiting symptoms of “normalcy bias”, a lack of good situational awareness and critical thinking ability during times of stress of crisis.

-As a preparedness-minded critical thinking person yourself, you can ‘outsmart’ these sheeple by having a preconceived plan of alternate routes for multiple destinations that you may be seeking – depending on your circumstances…
+As a preparedness-minded critical thinking person yourself, you can ‘outsmart’ the mainstream masses by having a preconceived evacuation or bug out plan of alternate routes including options for multiple destinations.

-For example, how many alternate driving routes do you know from your place of work to home?
+Here’s one that may be helpful during normal day-to-day travel: How many alternate driving routes do you know from your place of work to home?
+If the balloon goes up and you need to get home…

-For example, if there is an evacuation (e.g. hurricane warning), how many alternate driving routes do you know that will route you around the masses who are all clogged on the major roads, freeways, highways, and interstates?
+Or this one: If there is an evacuation (e.g. hurricane warning), how many alternate driving routes do you know that will bypass around the clogged masses sitting in traffic jams on the major roads, freeways, highways, and interstates?

 Consider the following while planning alternate routes: